-- Uploading the following as one pdf file: personal statement and current transcript.
+- Uploading the following: personal statement and current transcript.

-Deadline to apply and submit application materials: May 1st by 5:00 PM.
+Applications open Wednesday, March 8.
+Deadline to apply and submit application materials: Friday, April 21st (11:59PM).

 Many departments and programs offer talented and highly motivated juniors and seniors the opportunity to take individual honors courses or to enroll in special honors programs that often culminate in the writing of a thesis under faculty supervision.
-See the individual departmental listings for further information.
-Additionally, the College and its departments recognize the outstanding academic achievements of a select number of students every year with various awards and prizes.
+See the individual departmental listings and the CAS Bulletin section on Honors and Awards for further information.

 Phi Beta Kappa